 Information about your application.
 For more details, see Building Adyen solutions.

 The address where to send the invoice.

 List of payment methods to be hidden from the shopper.
-To refer to payment methods, use their
+To refer to payment methods, use their payment method type.

 The delay between the authorisation and scheduled auto-capture, specified in hours.